paullaffitte/hubot-github-webhook-listener/README.md

 environment variable named `GITHUB_WEBHOOK_SECRET` to your [Github hooks secret](https://developer.github.com/v3/repos/hooks/#create-a-hook).

-This will emit an additional event `github-verified-repo-event` when a webhook requests signature was generated with your shared secret.

-It will also raise an exceptin in the event the secret is not valid, but this should not block listeners to `github-repo-event`.

 ### Consuming the event
 You can consume it like so from one of your scripts:
 ```coffeescript